skni-kod/StudentCenterFrontend/CONTRIBUTING.md

   - in `className` and `id` attributes.
   - in HTML, CSS and SCSS languages.
-  - when naming a folder or a file, unless the file contains a React hook or component and is outside of `/src/pages` directory.
+  - when naming a folder or a file, unless the file contains a React hook or requires different naming convention.
   - when naming a new git branch.
   - when naming keys in translation namespace files.

 - Use `PascalCase`:

   - when naming a `class`, an `interface` or a `type` in TypeScript.
-  - when naming React Components and files outside of `/src/pages` directory that contain them.
+  - when naming React components.

 #### Components